-This summary of age discrimination law in Australia has been prepared by Corrs Chambers Westgarth: www.corrs.com.au
+This summary of age discrimination law in Australia and the Age Discrimination Act 2004 (Cth) has been prepared by Corrs Chambers Westgarth: www.corrs.com.au.

-Australian State and Territory anti-discrimination laws operate concurrently with the AD Act.
-Therefore, a person or group will have to decide whether to bring a complaint under the AD Act or the applicable State or Territory law.
-If a person or group makes a complaint regarding age discrimination under a State or Territory law, they will not also be able to make a complaint under the AD Act.
-However, if a complaint is first made under the AD Act, the complainant will usually not be prohibited from subsequently initiating a complaint under the applicable State or Territory law.
+Australian State and Territory anti-discrimination laws operate concurrently with the Age Discrimination Act 2004 (Cth).
+Therefore, a person or group will have to decide whether to bring a complaint under the Age Discrimination Act 2004 (Cth) or the applicable State or Territory law.
+If a person or group makes a complaint regarding age discrimination under a State or Territory law, they will not also be able to make a complaint under the Age Discrimination Act 2004 (Cth).
+However, if a complaint is first made under the Age Discrimination Act 2004 (Cth), the complainant will usually not be prohibited from subsequently initiating a complaint under the applicable State or Territory law.

 Direct discrimination occurs when someone treats, or proposes to treat, the aggrieved person less favourably than it treats, or would treat, a person of a different age under circumstances that are the same or materially the same, if the discriminator does so because of the aggrieved person’s age or a characteristic that appertains or is generally imputed to a person of that age.

 Indirect discrimination occurs when someone discriminates against the aggrieved person on the group of their age by:

 Imposing or proposing to impose a condition, requirement or practice;